Cinnamon/kotaemon/README.md

 ghcr.io/cinnamon/kotaemon:latest-lite
 ```

+If everything is set up fine, navigate to `http://localhost:7860/` to access the web UI.

-For more information, all docker images can be found [here.](https://github.com/Cinnamon/kotaemon/pkgs/container/kotaemon)
+We use [GHCR](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to store docker images, all images can be found [here.](https://github.com/Cinnamon/kotaemon/pkgs/container/kotaemon)

 #### Without Docker